-Distinguished guests, ladies and gentlemen, it is an enormous pleasure and privilege to deliver the 29th Sultan Azlan Shah Lecture and a great honour for me to be added to the roll call of distinguished jurists who have given this prestigious lecture since 1986.
-The prestige of this lecture owes everything to the brilliance of His Royal Highness Sultan Azlan Shah, many of whose judicial and extrajudicial statements about the importance of judicial review resonate with the content of my lecture.
+Distinguished guests, ladies and gentlemen, it is an enormous pleasure and privilege to deliver the Twentyninth Sultan Azlan Shah Lecture and a great honour for me to be added to the roll call of distinguished jurists who have given this prestigious lecture since 1986.
+The prestige of this lecture owes everything to the brilliance of His Royal Highness Sultan Azlan Shah, many of whose judicial and extra-judicial statements about the importance of judicial review resonate with the content of my lecture.
 For example, in his celebrated judgment in Pengarah Tanah dan Galian v Sri Lempah Enterprise he said: "Every legal power must have legal limits, otherwise there is dictatorship ...
 The courts are the only defence of the liberty of the subject against departmental aggression."
 The sentiment expressed in these words should be fixed securely in the minds of all judges who are called on to decide claims for judicial review.

-Text of the Twenty-Ninth Sultan Azlan Shah Law Lecture delivered on 24 November 2015 in the presence of His Royal Highness Sultan Nazrin Shah.
-How active should judges be in intervening in the business of elected government?
+Twenty-ninth

+Sultan Azlan Shah

+Law Lecture delivered

+on 24 November 2015

+in the presence of

+His Royal Highness

+Sultan Nazrin Shah

+and Her Royal

+Highness Tuanku

+Zara Salim.